dhyansherdiwala2604-code/sentinel/README.md

 - Edit `templates/helplines.html` and fill in your actual campus counselling cell contact.
 - Submit a few test reports (mix of mild/concerning/urgent language) so your dashboard isn't empty when judges look at it.
 - Everything has been tested end-to-end (form → Trie + phrase scan → risk score → SQLite → dashboard) and works out of the box.
+- Set `DASHBOARD_PASSWORD` and `SECRET_KEY` as environment variables on Render (Settings → Environment) before your real demo — don't rely on the code defaults.
+- Fill in the real campus counselling cell number in `templates/helplines.html`.